 - Get enough sleep (not too much, not too little)

-- Keep a regular sleep schedule
+- ♦ Keep a regular sleep schedule

 - Eat a variety of healthy foods

 - Rest when my body tells me to

-- Limit alcohol intake
+- ◆ Limit alcohol intake

 - Avoid drugs

 - Talk with others when I feel stressed

-- Get regular exercise
+- ◆ Get regular exercise

-- Spend some quiet time alone each day
+- Spend some guiet time alone each day

 What are some other ways you already take good care of yourself?
 What are some ways you would like to take better care of yourself?

-How can you make those changes?
+What are some ways you would like to take better care or yourself: How can you make those changes?
 Come up with specific goals that you can reach.
 What else might need to change for you to be successful?
 When we share our goals with others, they can check-in from time to time to offer support and encouragement.
 Who can you turn to for help in reaching your goals?